What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 • Time limits: Flat fee MLS listing services charge a fee when extending your listing duration after a set period.

-What is the best flat fee MLS listing service?
+How to choose the best flat fee MLS company

 Even though you’re paying a flat fee, MLS listing services generally offer different levels of service.
 Some will offer a bare-bones listing of your home on the MLS, while others will give you tons of options for added costs.
 How do you find the perfect fit when not just any MLS will do?